-One of my all-time favorite spots, just because of its cosiness and because it’s the ideal place to drink red wine and nibble French cheeses, which happens to be one of my favorite activities.
+One of my all-time favorite spots, just because of its cosiness and because it’s the ideal place to drink red wine and nibble French cheeses without spending a fortune.

 This charming bar located in the Saint Germain des Prés area is one of the few bars that has remained pretty much unchanged since its opening in 1952.
-The prices seem to have remained as well, as it’s really not expensive: during the happy hour you can treat yourself and your friends for €16 a bottle.
+The prices seem not to have change a lot either: during the happy hour you can treat yourself and your friends for €16 a bottle, which is an excellent deal for Parisian standards.

 Given its location, Chez Georges attracts both French and foreign locals – I guess it’s the characteristic spot that foreigners love.
 I personally like the fact that the crowd is always mingled, both in nationality and in age, without having become a tourist trap.
 Many students come here, but there always is a regular Parisian crowd hanging around the bar like they have probably been for decades.